RTIInternational/gobbli/docs/troubleshooting.rst

 - Do you have a very imbalanced dataset?
 You may need to raise the batch size, if possible, or try downsampling/upsampling to ensure you don't get many batches composed of only one class.
 - Is your dataset ordered by label?
 The model needs to have a mix of classes in each batch to learn effectively.
 Ensure your training dataset is shuffled.  gobbli :class:`Datasets <gobbli.dataset.base.BaseDataset>` take care of this with the :meth:`train_input <gobbli.dataset.base.BaseDataset.train_input>` method.

-I'm running out of CPU memory
+I'm running out of memory
 -----------------------------

 Your dataset might be too big to fit in memory.  gobbli currently doesn't support lazily loading datasets from disk, so anything you use to train has to fit in memory.
 You can try: